PallaviShirsath23/DSA_Practice/README.md

 # 📚 DSA Practice
-This repository contains **my structured practice of Data Structures and Algorithms (DSA)**, covering **arrays, linked lists, trees, graphs, dynamic programming, and more**.
+This repository contains **my structured practice of Data Structures and Algorithms (DSA)**, covering arrays, linked lists, trees, graphs, dynamic programming, and more.
-The solutions are implemented in **Python/C++/Java (modify as per your language choice)** and follow optimized approaches to enhance **problem-solving efficiency and coding skills**.
+The solutions are implemented in **Python/C++** and follow optimized approaches to enhance **problem-solving efficiency and coding skills**.

 > **Why This Repository?**